-There are various methods to elicit feedback, including client satisfaction surveys.
+There are various methods to elicit feedback, including online client satisfaction surveys.
 Feedback will be regularly reviewed and escalated to management level.
-A monthly report will be prepared by the Marketing Team and presented to Partners showing how the firm has performed in respect of Client satisfaction for the preceding month.
-Results will be fed back to staff by way of periodic presentations and comments in the Chief Executives blog.
+A monthly report will be prepared by the marketing team and presented to the client experience team and partners showing how the firm has performed in respect of client satisfaction for the preceding month.

+Results will be fed back to staff by way of periodic presentations and comments in the managing partner's email.

 We should also monitor and evaluate client complaints to identify and address shortcomings and failings in our standard of service.
 Such feedback is essential to help continually to gauge client perceptions of our practice.
-This task is conducted by our Complaints Partner Louise Attrup who will annually conduct a review of complaints received by us and feed these back to the Partners.
+This task is conducted by our complaints partner who will annually conduct a review of complaints received by us and feed these back to the partners.

-Our client care policy and feedback is the responsibility of the Compliance Officer for Legal Practice and Managing Partner and will be reviewed at least annually each year as part of the annual review of risk and in accordance with our obligations under the Law Society's CQS requirements and Lexcel.
+Our client care policy and feedback is the responsibility of the compliance officer for legal practice and client services director and will be reviewed at least annually each year as part of the annual review of risk and in accordance with our obligations under the Law Society's CQS requirements and Lexcel.